Matt-Conrad/CXR_View_Classification/README.md

  7. Run the app using the following command: ```python main.py```

  ### Using the folder-based executable
  This executable was created with PyInstaller by providing my *folder.spec* file in the following command: ```pyinstaller folder.spec```, you will need to run this command in the *CXR_View_Classification/Python/DesktopApp/pyinstaller* folder if you want to create it yourself.
-You can find the executable if you unpack the *dist_folder.zip* from the *CXR_View_Classification/Python/DesktopApp/Release* folder in the Github repository.
+You can find the executable if you unpack the *dist_folder.zip* from the v1.0.0 release attachment in the Github repository.
 Here are the steps for running it:
- 1. Clone the *dist_folder.zip* folder from the Github repository and unzip it.
+ 1. Download the *dist_folder.zip* folder from the Github release and unzip it.
  2. If you don't already have it, install PostgreSQL by following the steps from step 4 of the above section (*Using source code*).
  3. Change the *config.ini* file in the *dist_folder/main/* folder as explained step 5 from the above section
  4. Execute the *main* executable and go through the steps.

  ### Using the single-file executable
  This executable was created with PyInstaller by providing my *one_file.spec* file in the following command: ```pyinstaller one_file.spec```, you will need to run this command in the *CXR_View_Classification/Python/DesktopApp/pyinstaller* folder if you want to create it yourself.
-You can find the executable if you unpack the *dist_one_file.zip* from the *CXR_View_Classification/Python/DesktopApp/Release* folder in the Github repository.
+You can find the executable if you unpack the *dist_folder.zip* from the v1.0.0 release attachment in the Github repository.
 Here are the steps for running it:
- 1. Clone the *dist_one_file.zip* folder from the Github repository and unzip it.
+ 1. Download the *dist_one_file.zip* folder from the Github repository and unzip it.
  2. If you don't already have it, install PostgreSQL by following the steps from step 4 of the source code section (*Using source code*).
  3. Change the *config.ini* file in the *dist_one_file/* folder as explained step 5 from the source code section
  4. Execute the *main* executable and go through the steps.